God-Fearing Immigrants Commit Spiritual Suicide

-An Orthodox Christian reader who is part of a Third World immigrant community and whose professional work involves studying it e-mails to say:
+An Orthodox Christian reader who is part of a Third World immigrant community e-mails to say:

 On your article Anti-Modern = Pro-Muslim + Pro-Immigrant…